mantik-ai/tutorials/tutorials/mlproject/README.md

 This tutorial will guide you throug the creation of an `mlproject` as it is used with `mlflow`.
 For more information, see the [mlflow documentation](https://www.mlflow.org/docs/latest/projects.html).

-## MLProject specification
+## MLproject specification

-The file [`MLProject`](https://www.mlflow.org/docs/latest/projects.html#mlproject-file) is required to configure your Machine Learning project to run with mlflow.
+The file [`MLproject`](https://www.mlflow.org/docs/latest/projects.html#mlproject-file) is required to configure your machine learning project to run with mlflow.

 The following entries are required: